gcivil-nyu-org/fall2019-cs-gy-6063-team-stellar/.github/ISSUE_TEMPLATE/bug-template.md

+---
+name: Bug
+about: Add an issue for a Bug
+title: <general summary of issue>
+labels: ''
+assignees: ''
+---

-Issue tracker is **ONLY** used for reporting bugs.
+Issue tracker is ONLY used for reporting bugs.
 New features should be discussed in its own thread on the #general channel of slack.

 <!--- Provide a general summary of the issue in the Title above -->